-Having multiple sclerosis can impact your appetite – some people experience an increased appetite; while others feel less hungry.
+Having multiple sclerosis (MS) can impact your appetite — some people experience an increased appetite, while others experience MS and appetite loss.
 There are several reasons for this.
 Let’s examine some of the most common factors that impact appetite, as well as some solutions.

 Medications used to treat MS have the potential to increase or decrease your appetite, either due to direct actions or side effects.
-For example, if you are taking a medication which makes you feel nauseous, your appetite will diminish.
+For example, if you are taking a medication that makes you feel nauseous, MS and appetite loss will occur.

 Many people who suffer from MS need steroids frequently or continuously.
 If you are taking steroidal medications to reduce inflammation and discomfort you are very likely to experience an increase in appetite.
 If this increased appetite is causing undesirable weight gain, consider these tips: